aykamko/parsec-google-cloud-gaming/README.md

 This should take about 30 minutes to set up.
 Could take longer depending on how fast Google responds to you via email after step 4.

-1. [Sign up for Google Cloud.](https://cloud.google.com/gcp/) Choose the Google account you'll want to get your billed under.
+1. [Sign up for Google Cloud.](https://cloud.google.com/gcp/) Choose the Google account you'll want to get your bill under.
 1. Once you're at the main Google Cloud console page ([console.cloud.google.com](https://console.cloud.google.com/)), let's create a new Project
    1. Click `My First Project` at the top of the page
         ![a](https://dl.dropboxusercontent.com/s/vduxhpl4dgwnhw5/Screenshot%202020-03-25%2020.28.47.png?dl=0)